 Weight is actually a person-sensitive factor.
 It suits you more if you can endure and work better with heavier shovels.
 Then, go for the heavier ones!
 However, most people would prefer a lightweight and durable one.

 Heavier shovels usually weigh between five and ten pounds.
-On the contrary, the lighter ones weigh much less, about two pounds or even lower than that.
+On the contrary, the lighter ones weigh about two pounds or even lower than that.
 So, it would be best if you decided which of these is your preferred choice for yourself.
 The materials used in the construction can also play a significant role in the weight of the shovel.

 Conclusion: Spade vs Shovel

-Gardening tools can be really confusing when you don’t know what to use where.
+Gardening tools can be really confusing when you don’t know what to use and where.
 So, by now, you must have resolved the war between spades vs shovels.
 If you want to improve your gardening skills, you should learn how to use each tool properly.
 You should know the differences between the tools and also know where to use each one.

 Learn more about How to buy the Best Garden Shovel?